-As the holiday season comes to an end, many of us will be looking ahead and making resolutions about how we will do things differently in the coming year.
+As the holiday season comes to an end, many of us will be looking ahead and making resolutions about how we’ll do things differently this year.

-Perhaps you’re making some long-term financial goals right now to ensure the new year is more stable and prosperous than the year before.
+Perhaps you’ve decided to make some financial goals to ensure the new year is more stable and prosperous than the year before.

-Unfortunately, many New Year’s resolutions created in the last few days of December are promptly forgotten or thrown out before January is over.
-And the reason why so many people fail at upholding their resolutions is that they don’t take into account the difficulty of habit change.
+Unfortunately, many New Year’s resolutions created at the last minute are promptly forgotten or thrown out within a month.
+It’s difficult to uphold your resolutions if you don’t take into account the difficulty of changing habits.

-Thankfully, the study of behavioral economics and the psychology of habit offer insights into how to make resolutions that stick.
+Thankfully, behavioral economics and the psychology of habit offer insights into how to make long-term financial goals stick.

-If you want to make 2018 the year you reach your long-term financial goals, use the following finance tips for creating your resolutions.
+If you want to make 2018 the year you reach your long-term financial goals, consider the following tips.

 1. Recognize what’s valuable to you